top of page

 #2 Contain it

-PROS: Easy.
-Better germination and control than #1.
+Pros: Simple; higher germination and more control than method #1.

 #3 Milk jug winter sowing